uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/fitts-law.md

 # Pointing at things: Fitts' Law

 A lot of interfaces use pointing as input: clicking on the screen with a mouse, pointing on a phone with your finger, or tapping with a pen are common.
-Since these techniques are used so often, it's good to know how much time they will take.
+Since these techniques are used so often, it's good to know how much time they will take when designing interactive systems.
 Should you have bigger buttons on a screen so they are easier to press?
 Or is it better to have lots of small ones close together?
 And how is the affected if you're in a difficult environment such as bouncing around in a vehicle or helping after a natural disaster?